JieyuWu/ToyotaMod/Subaru.md

 ### Torque

-Subarus have very good torque, and work well on local and highway roads.
+Subarus have very good torque, and works well on local and highway roads.

 ### Minimum speeds